smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 configured for a particular SCONE-capable traffic flow.

 ### Dynamic Updates
-When prefered mobile networks can enforce dynamic rate limits during active sessions, for example on a QoS Flow basis.
+When preferred mobile networks can enforce dynamic rate limits during active sessions, for example on a QoS Flow basis.
 In such cases, a SCONE Network element in 5G network would like to sent dynamics updates to applications..